warestack/terraform-gcp-compute-instance/README.md

 terraform destroy
 ```

-The `--auto-approve` option tells Terraform not to require interactive approval of the plan before applying it e.g `terraform apply --auto-approve`
+The `--auto-approve` option instructs Terraform not to require interactive approval before applying or destroying the
+execution plan / infra changes (e.g.`terraform apply --auto-approve`).

 ## For any questions, suggestions, or feature requests